-The photodisintegration bound introduced in Sec.
-2.3 excludes all points of type (ii) in the mass range considered here and therefore rules out scenario II).
-As already stated in the introduction, the phenomenology of scenario III) corresponds to that of the much-studied ν MSM and shall not be further investigated here.
-This leaves us with scenario I).
-A priori it is not clear whether there are any viable parameter choices for which all bounds can be fulfilled simultaneously.
-This is non-trivial because neutrino oscillation data restricts the flavour mixing pattern, i.e. the range of allowed values for U{ai}^2/U_i^2 , meaning that it may not be possible to fit all three N_i into the allowed (white) parameter regions in Fig. 1.
-It is well-known that this considerably constrains the range of allowed masses M_i below the kaon mass in scenario III) [24].
-For scenario I) this question has been studied in [7], where it was found that the combination of all experimental and cosmological bounds indeed leaves a sizeable region of viable parameter space with M_i below the pion mass.
-However, the analysis in that work did not include the supernova bound discussed in Sec.
-2.4.
+However, the analysis in [7] did not include the supernova bound discussed in section 2.4.
 A complete scan of the allowed parameter region is numerically extremely expensive because of the high dimensionality of the parameter space (18 free parameters) and the complicated shape that the sub-manifolds defined by the various experimental constraints in the mass region considered here form in this space.
 Instead, we perform a limited scan with randomised parameter choices.
-We use the radiatively corrected [82] Casas-Ibarra parameterisation [83].
-For the mass splittings and the complex angles in the Casas-Ibarra parameterisation, we alternate between drawing our parameters from a linear versus a logarithmic distribution, as in Ref.
+We use the radiatively corrected [83] Casas-Ibarra parameterisation [84].
+For the mass splittings and the complex angles in the Casas-Ibarra parameterisation, we alternate between drawing our parameters from a linear versus a logarithmic distribution, as in ref.
 [9].
 We apply all experimental and cosmological constraints summarised above.
-For the experimental bounds, we use the simple strategy adapted in Refs.
-[24, 84] and interpret the exclusion regions published by the experimental collaborations as hard cuts (rather than using full likelihood functions as in Ref.
+For the experimental bounds, we use the simple strategy adapted in refs.
+[24, 85] and interpret the exclusion regions published by the experimental collaborations as hard cuts (rather than using full likelihood functions as in ref.
 [7]), which is sufficient for the purpose of this work.
 For the lifetime constraints from BBN we use the results from [59].
-We show a representative set of viable parameter points (indicated by green dots) that are consistent with all experimental and cosmological constraints in Fig. 1.
-These all correspond to the normal ordering of the SM neutrinos.
-Taking into account that each parameter point is represented by a triplet of points in Fig. 1 (one for each sterile flavour), applying the supernova bound from Ref.
+We show a representative set of viable parameter points (indicated by green dots) that are consistent with all experimental and cosmological constraints in figure 1.
+These all correspond to the normal ordering of the SM neutrinos and require $U{\tau i}^2 > U{ei}^2, U{ui}^2$.

+Taking into account that each parameter point is represented by a triplet of points in figure 1 (one for each sterile flavour), applying the supernova bound from ref.
 [55] would exclude all points shown.
-However, as pointed out in Sec.
-2.4, this bound strongly relies on the underlying model for the supernova explosion.
+However, as pointed out in section 2.4, this bound strongly relies on the underlying model for the supernova explosion.